SeattleGiveCamp/SGC2017_HIP/README.md

 Our API doesn't yet support creating the volunteer hours, but perhaps this would be useful?

-Use custom integrations to send data via webhooks to LGL
+Use custom integrations to send data via webhooks to LGL.
 We can also turn on the API for this customer also.
-Here's the documentation:
+Here's the documentation: https://api.littlegreenlight.com/api-docs/static.html

-https://api.littlegreenlight.com/api-docs/static.html

 Thanks!